 ARTICLE 4 - GUARANTEE AND MAINTENANCE

 4.1.
-The user must guarantee the quality of the goods supplied for a period of 24 months for rugs and 12 months for other products after delivery of the aforesaid goods.
+The user must guarantee the quality of any carpets supplied for a period of 24 months after delivery of the aforesaid goods.
+For all other products the user must guarantee the quality of the goods for 12 months after delivery of the goods.

 4.2.
 If the other party has repaired or altered the goods, or had them repaired or altered, without explicit prior written consent from the user, all warranty obligations on the part of the user shall lapse.

 4.3.
 All forms of guarantee shall lapse if a defect has arisen as a consequence or a result of improper use or misuse of the goods.
 The user is not obliged to repair goods which have become defective as a result of vandalism, negligence, intentional act or gross negligence, and damage caused by vermin.
 Nor is the other party entitled to any guarantee if such defects have arisen through or as a result of circumstances beyond the user’s control, including weather conditions.

 4.4.
 If the goods delivered prove not to be of good quality within the period of 12 months specified in paragraph 1 of this Article, the user must choose one of the following options:

 - replacing the goods;